Euro set for biggest monthly drop in 17 months before price data | MarketScreener

 Trump will meet Xi at 11:30 a.m.
 (0230 GMT) on Saturday.

-The dollar traded at 107.66 yen <JPY=EBS>, little changed on the day but on course for a 0.3% gain this week as the greenback mounted a recovery from a five-month low of 106.77 yen reached on Tuesday.
+The dollar traded at 107.66 yen, little changed on the day but on course for a 0.3% gain this week as the greenback mounted a recovery from a five-month low of 106.77 yen reached on Tuesday.

 (Reporting by Saikat Chatterjee; Additional reporting by Stanley White in TOKYO; Editing by Catherine Evans)